ansys/pyfluent-parametric/doc/source/getting_started/index.rst

 .. _getting_started:

 ===============
-Getting Started
+Getting started
 ===============
-To run pyfluent-parametric, you must have a local licensed copy of Ansys Fluent. pyfluent-parametric supports Ansys Fluent versions 2022 R2 or newer.
+To run PyFluent-Parametric, you must have a local licensed copy of Ansys Fluent.
+PyFluent-Parametric supports Ansys Fluent versions 2022 R2 or newer.

 Visit `Ansys <https://www.ansys.com/>`_ for more information on getting a licensed copy of Ansys Fluent.